-If you notice these symptoms in your dog, be sure to call the vet immediately to get their advice on how to proceed.
+If you notice any of these symptoms in your dog, be sure to call the vet immediately to get their advice on how to proceed.
 Peritonitis is a serious and often fatal condition.

-This condition is usually treated with antibiotics and medicine to reduce the inflammation.
-In some cases, surgery may be needed to remove whatever has caused the problem.
+This condition is usually treated with antibiotics and medicine to reduce the inflammation and treat for shock. urgery is often needed to remove whatever has caused the problem and flush the abdomen.

 Intestinal Blockage Symptoms & Treatment

-If your fur baby has these symptoms, he could have an intestinal blockage:
+If your fur baby has any of these symptoms, he could have an intestinal blockage:

 - Drooling excessively